 Stenciling the Screen Door on a Casita Travel Trailer

-It is said that it’s the little things that matter most, and when I applied this saying to my Casita’s makeover, it turns out that one of the little things I did during the makeover, stenciling the screen door, had one of the biggest impacts on my camper’s overall charm – and it happened by accident.
+When I applied this saying to my Casita’s makeover, it turns out that one of the little things I did during the makeover, stenciling the screen door, had one of the biggest impacts on my camper’s overall charm ~ and it happened by accident.

 As I often do, I was wandering the aisles at my local hobby store when I came upon a chandelier stencil (perfect for a Glamper!), and immediately knew I had to have it!

-My initial plan was to use the stencil on the camper’s closet door until I began looking at the screen door.
+My first plan was to use the stencil on the camper’s closet door until I began looking at the screen door.